datacamp-content-public/courses-handling-missing-data-with-imputations-in-r/slides/chapter_1_25e3bda2b8a26bbfb2f6c8fdafeb3eca.md

 `@script`
 ...but running 30% of the data is around 4 minutes of runtime.
 So your full imputation task could be considerably longer.
-Algorithm runtime is generally not a linear function.
+Algorithmic runtime is generally not a linear function.
 Utilizing a technique known as 'parallel processing' can make your imputing a LOT more efficient.

 ---